bernhardAxonIvy/doc/source/axonivy/migration/major/post-migration.rst

 After the Axon Ivy Engine has been updated, the existing Axon Ivy projects on the Axon Ivy Engine must also be converted.
-To do this, go to the :ref:`application overview <engine-cockpit-application>` overview in the Engine Cockpit.
-Axon Ivy projects that do not correspond to the current project version are not started and must first be converted using the :guilabel:`Convert`` button.
+To do this, go to the :ref:`application overview <engine-cockpit-application>` in the Engine Cockpit.
+Axon Ivy projects that do not correspond to the current project version are not started and must first be converted using the :guilabel:`Convert` button.

 Once all the required Axon Ivy projects have been converted, the processes can